lmapii/run-clang-format/readme.md

 ## Multiple `.clang-format` files

-In case other `.clang-format` files exist in different folders, `.clang-format` will always use the first file that it finds when going backwards from the file to format.
+In case other `.clang-format` files exist in different folders, `.clang-format` will always use the first file that it finds when going back from the file to format.
 E.g., for `header.c` the file `ProjectRoot/Some/Layer/.clang-format` will be used.

 ```
 ProjectRoot